AdobeDocs/journey-optimizer-learn.en/help/summit-lab-assets/l535-assets.md

 #### Prompt

 ```
-Generate a welcome email for new SecurFinancial customers who just opened a new savings account.
+Generate a welcome email for new SecurFinancial customers who just opened a new checking account.
 Add a call to action to install the SecurFinancial mobile app.
 ```